 |Dimensions:||12.9 x 7.1 x 19.4 inches|

 Okaysou is a lesser-known brand; they are known for creating budget-friendly high-performance air purifiers.
-Here’s the kick: the get that performance, they use H13 HEPA filters.
+Here’s the kicker: to get that performance, they use H13 HEPA filters.
 The best and the most popular model is the Okaysou AirMax8L.

 Okaysou has developed a unique Ultra-Duo purification system with HEPASilent technology.
 That tech is the very reason why Okaysou AirMax8L is so quiet, even at the highest fan speed setting.
 Most H13 HEPA air purifiers that suffer from air pressure drops will have, as a result, higher noise rates (above 60 dB).